paulbradish/awesome-digital-marketing/README.md

 - - - -
 # Analytics
 ## Data Analytics
-:bar_chart: __Data Analytics__ is the process of examining datasets to draw conclusions about the information they contain.
+📊 __Data Analytics__ is the process of examining datasets to draw conclusions about the information they contain.
 Data analysis is often used by digital marketers to tell a story of the customer journey and to push data-driven marketing decisions surrounding content, features, and campaign efficacy.
 ### Analytics Resources
 * [Cross Validated](https://stats.stackexchange.com/) - A question and answer site for people interested in statistics, machine learning, data analysis, data mining, and data visualization.
 * [Occam's Razor](https://www.kaushik.net/avinash/) - Web analytics blog authored by longtime digital marketing evangelist @google, Avinash Kaushik.